sirmick/alfrd/document-processor/tests/README.md

 ## Future Work

-API integration tests should be added using:
+Integration tests for workers and end-to-end pipeline testing should be added using:
-- FastAPI TestClient for endpoint testing
-- pytest fixtures for test database and sample data
+- pytest fixtures for test database setup
-- Mock authentication if/when added
+- Mock LLM responses for classifier/summarizer tests
-- Test coverage for all API endpoints
+- Sample documents in fixtures directory